Chiranshu603/Task-1.2/README.md

 # Task-1.2
 Source Code Management (SCM)  Incharge: Dr. Inderpreet Kaur
-- This line has been edited by Ayush Srivastav.
+- This line has been edited by Ayush Srivastava.